-We have learned through experience that many thefts from the parking lots are simply opportunity thefts.
+We have learned through experience that many thefts from the parking lots are simply crimes of opportunity.
 Catching these opportunistic thieves is difficult, so a different approach is required.
 We ask everyone to put effort into a "Clean Car" initiative: